 However, this didn’t stop a few companies from designing unpleasant pages.
-Here are a few examples of websites that may be offering customers bad user experience.
+Here are a few examples of websites with bad user experience design.

 At first glance, you won’t be able to tell what Arngren is all about (not because it’s in Norwegian, but because you’ll want to close your browser instantly).
 We can’t blame you either if you don’t know that it’s a classified ad site, because that information isn’t readily apparent.

 The unorganized clutter is due to the page not using grids to separate the graphics, content, links, and other elements in it.
 Apart from that, it also has a poor navigational structure, the text is of different sizes and colors (making it unreadable), and the overall tone has no particular theme.